Tom Huddlestone: Return to Derby County

 On 15 July 2017, Huddlestone returned to boyhood club Derby County, by signing a two-year contract, with an option of a third season, for an undisclosed fee, believed to be around £2 million.
 He scored his first goal for Derby in a 3–0 home win against Brentford on 3 February 2018, more than 14 years after his debut for the club.

 On 1 July 2020, Huddlestone revealed that he and Derby County had failed to agree a contract extension and he would be leaving the club.

 Return to Hull City

 On 17 August 2021, Huddlestone re-signed for Hull City on a one-year contract.
-He made his debut the following day when he came on as a 73rd-minute substitute for Richie Smallwood in the home 0–1 loss to Derby County.
+He made his debut the following day when he came on as a 73rd-minute substitute for Richie Smallwood in the home 1–0 loss to Derby County.
 Huddlestone was one of three senior players to be released at the end of the 2021–22 season.

 Manchester United

-On 2 August 2022, Huddlestone signed for Manchester United, to act as a player-coach for its under-21 team.
-He replaced Paul McShane who retired from playing at the end of the 2021–22 season.
+On 2 August 2022, Huddlestone signed for Manchester United, primarily to act as a player-coach for its under-21 team.
+He replaced Paul McShane in this role, who retired from playing at the end of the 2021–22 season.

+Huddlestone played in the 2022–23 and 2023–24 editions of EFL Trophy, wearing the number 35.

+On 5 June 2024, the club announced he would be leaving.
+On 2 July 2024, Huddlestone announced his retirement from football.

+Coaching career

+On 2 July 2024, it was announced that he had been appointed as a first team coach at EFL League One side Wigan Athletic along with Shadab Iftikhar.

+On 23 August 2024, Huddlestone joined Ben Futcher's interim backroom staff with the England U21s.

+On 18 September 2024, Huddlestone left Wigan Athletic to join fellow League One side Birmingham City.